15 Things You Didn’t Know You Could Do with Baby Shampoo

 Baby shampoo is obviously great for babies.
 You can lather up their hair and the no-tears formula means bath time is a happy affair.
 But this gentle parenting favorite has lots of uses in and out of the tub.
 From cleaning your eyelids to washing your floor, you’ll find lots of jobs for this versatile shampoo.

 If baby shampoo is gentle enough for your baby’s scalp, then it stands to reason it would be gentle enough for your skin.
 Dermatologists often recommend that people with eczema (seborrheic dermatitis) use baby shampoo to wash their face every day.
 Need more tips?
 Here are 13 ways you’re washing your face wrong.

 Ouchless adhesive bandage removal

-"Just rip off the Band-aid," they say, but if you're not brave enough (and who really is?), you can rub a drop of baby shampoo onto the adhesive, and it should curl right up off your skin.
-And if it's your toddler who's in need of removal, you can add a drop of food coloring and ask your toddler to help you "paint" the bandage, suggests Very Well Family.
+“Just rip off the Band-Aid,” they say.
+But if you’re not brave enough (and who really is?), you can rub a drop of baby shampoo onto the adhesive, and it should curl right up off your skin.
+A dab of baby shampoo also helps remove any leftover cream or ointment under the bandage.
+(Check out this genius Band-Aid hack next time you get an awkward injury.)

 Clear your sinuses

 A neti pot can help keep your sinuses clear and eliminate snoring, but if you add a drop of baby shampoo (a half teaspoon to 8 ounces of saltwater), it can help you get over a sinus infection, according to Mas Takashima, MD, director of the Sinus Center at Baylor University.
-"We tell our children to wash their hands with soap, not with plain water, in order to clean bacteria from their hands.
-The same concept is being used in the sinuses," writes Dr. Takashima.
-But be sure to clear it with your own physician first, and please follow these safety tips whenever you use your neti pot.
+“We tell our children to wash their hands with soap, not with plain water, in order to clean bacteria from their hands.
+The same concept is being used in the sinuses,” Dr. Takashima says in a news release.
+But be sure to check with your doctor first, and follow these safety tips whenever you use a neti pot.

 Treat minor eye inflammations